Mykonos | Authentic Greece at its Finest

 There are many outstanding dishes and drinks to experience while in Mykonos.
 You can enjoy from kouvarotes (sesame rings) to freshly baked bread at the bakery and classic Mykonian meals such as snails with onions, fricasseed lamb, or fried ravioli, you are sure to find something unique and delicious.
 In addition to land-based foods, Mykonos offers many beautiful dishes from the sea.

-Regional delicacies are prepared by award-winning chefs who create elegant culinary marvels with local ingredients.
+Award-winning chefs prepare regional delicacies with local ingredients.
 Phos restaurant offers outdoor seating and local cuisine.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.